tenninx/SimpleXmlParser/README.md

 # SimpleXmlValidator ReadMe

-## SimpleXmlValidator is a console application that validates a given XML statement in its simpliest form e.g. no attributes.
+## SimpleXmlValidator is a console application that validates a given XML statement.

 ### The console executable "Main.exe" accepts 2 params as follows:
 ```